Teledrone Mark II (defunct)

 Teledrone has the goal of making a low cost eVTOL aircraft that is easy to fly with construction along the lines of an IKEA product.
 Ordered online, shipped the same day and flying that evening.
-This will allow individuals, companies, organizations and the military to use eVTOL aircraft for affordable Urban Air Mobility (UAM) and related applications.
+This will allow individuals, companies, organizations and the military to use eVTOL aircraft for affordable advanced air mobility (AAM) and related applications.

 - Aircraft type: Sub-scale eVTOL multicopter prototype